bjamturley/MedSchoolAtlas/Pathology/Inflammation and Repair.md

 ### Mononucleosis
 From viral infection.
 Swollen lymph nodes, increased number of lymphocytes.
 ### Syphilis
-From persistent *treponema pallidum* (gram negative spirochete).
+From persistent *Treponema pallidum* (gram negative spirochete).
 Causes rashes on palms and sores.
 Forms a gumma (lesion).
 Central cells are necrotic with a cellular outline.
 ### Asbestos
 Will see macrophages and scattered lymphocytes.
 ### Silicone